The Witcher 2: Assassins of Kings: Chapter 1

 The trio arrives in the trading town of Flotsam and is ambushed by Iorveth, a rebel elf.
 It appears to the group that a witcher, believed to have assassinated King Demavend of the neighboring country of Aedirn, is in league with the rebels.
 Geralt saves his old friends, the bard Dandelion and the dwarf Zoltan Chivay, from being hanged in the city square.
-With the help of sorceress Síle de Tansarville, Geralt kills a Kayran, a giant monster that is disrupting the town's trade routes.
+With the help of sorceress Síle de Tansarville, Geralt kills a kayran, a giant monster that is disrupting the town's trade routes.
 Geralt discovers that Loredo, the ostensibly Temerian commander of the town, is intending to sell the town to King Henselt of Kaedwen.
 He also discovers that the kingslayer, a witcher known as Letho, means to betray Iorveth and convinces the elf of the truth.
 As Geralt and Iorveth confront Letho, Roche arrives with an armed force.
 The player chooses between assisting Iorveth or Roche, thus setting the path of the second chapter.
 Regardless of the choice, Letho kidnaps Triss and forces her to teleport both of them to Aedirn.

 Chapter 2 (Iorveth)

 If Geralt assists Iorveth, the pair sail to upper Aedirn.
 There, they become embroiled in a rebellion against King Henselt of neighboring Kaedwen, and they assist the rebel forces.
-Geralt completes three missions: formulating a poison antidote for rebel leader Saskia, determining Triss's whereabouts (captured by spies from the empire of Nilfgaard and taken to Loc Muinne), and lifting a battlefield curse that is preventing the rebels from defending Vergen, the rebel's base of operations.
+Geralt completes three missions: formulating a poison antidote for rebel leader Saskia, determining Triss's whereabouts (captured by spies from the empire of Nilfgaard and taken to Loc Muinne), and lifting a battlefield curse that is preventing the rebels from defending Vergen, the rebels' base of operations.
 The rebels defeat King Henselt's army, and Henselt is forced to acknowledge Saskia's terms.
 Geralt discovers Saskia is a dragon taking human form, but she is under mind control by her advisor, the sorceress Philippa Eilhart.
 When Philippa teleports Saskia and herself to Loc Muinne, Geralt and Iorveth follow.